solo-io/unik/docs/api.md

 Parameter | Description | Mandatory
 ----------| ----------- | :--------:
 provider  |  The (cloud/hypervisor) provider the image should be built for.
-Supported providers depend on the unikernel base.     | yes force     | If set to true, a locally exsting image might get overwritten | no
+Supported providers depend on the unikernel base.     | yes force     | If set to true, a locally existing image might get overwritten | no

 The body must contain the description of the Hub, for more details [see](#POST-imagespushimage_name).

 Returns HTTP Status `202` on success.

 ### POST `/images/remote-delete/{image_name}`